ClassOrg-Data-Sci-F2024/L1Arb-Eng-Articles-Analysis/Data_pipeline.md

 The next step is to extract the tokens of indefinite article use using the tagged transcripts.
-But first, I must address how the incorrect-null tokens will be extracted: The very long list of strings below includes all the tokens that are appropriate for incorrect-null.
+But first, I must address how the incorrect-null tokens will be extracted: The very long list of strings below (line 204-228) includes all the tokens that are appropriate for incorrect-null.
 These were extracted by hand by going through the output of the code in the next cell because I found no better way to get the relevant tokens.

 ``` r
 # I created a pattern to exclude so that I can focus on cases where indefinite articles were not used for incorrectNull.